Great Things To Do in the Galapagos Islands

 Flamingo dining in mudflat on Santa Cruz Island Galapagos

-This area of Santa Cruz Island also is host to an abundance of strange prickly pear cactus trees – like their Southwest US versions, but with soaring tree trunks.
+This area of Santa Cruz Island is also host to an abundance of strange prickly pear cactus trees – like their Southwest US versions, but with soaring tree trunks.
 Adaptation in action.

 Author